Preconceptions about wine? No, thank you.

 From a technical standpoint, making a rosé wine is much more complicated than making a red wine.

-In Italy, too often, the domestic market prefers to complain rather than to provide consumers with the proper information correctly, so those producers committed to quality can do very little to combat the misinformation.
+Nowadays, in Italy, the domestic market prefers to complain rather than to provide consumers with the proper information correctly, so those producers committed to quality can do very little to combat the misinformation.

 For those who appreciate it, rosé wine has nothing to envy to its more traditional “colleagues” and the idea that it is a wine only for the summer season is absolutely to be debunked.
 If you are intrigued by the topic, I offer an enoxperience in a territory suited to rosé wine.